 Back pain is the most commonly reported pain condition in America.
-About 65 million Americans have had a recent episode of back pain, and 8% of all adults are so bothered by back pain that it limits their daily activities in some way.
+About 59 million Americans have had a recent episode of back pain, and about 80% of all people will have back pain at some time.

 Whether you already struggle with back pain or are trying to prevent back trouble, there are dozens of opportunities in your daily routine for you to protect your back -- or put it at risk.

 You spend about a third of your life sleeping.
 One of the best ways to protect your back is with a mattress and sleep positions that support it, says Lauren Polivka, PT, DPT, a physical therapist at Balance Gym in Washington, D.C.
 “If you don’t have the right support system, you can set yourself up for injury.”